Depart the UK on your chosen scheduled flight to Rapid City. Upon arrival, transfer independently to The Rushmore Hotel.The Rushmore Hotel

 - Round trip scheduled flights

-- Intermediate 4 door car hire, including insurance and satellite navigation
+- Intermediate 4 door car hire including insurances

 - Accommodation as stated